robotty1234/EX_StringFunc/README.md

 >>s = hello
 ```
 ## int splitToInt(String str, char keyword)
-Convert string after "keyword" to Int type.Returns -1 if the character passed to keyword does not exist, and 0 if the conversion fails.Converting to Boolean only determines whether it is a "true" character (regardless of uppercase or lowercase).
+Convert string after "keyword" to Int type.Returns -1 if the character passed to keyword does not exist, and 0 if the conversion fails.
 ```
 String str = int:10;
 int i = splitToInt(str, ':');